shiimizu/ena/readme.md

 # Ena

-Ena is a low resource, high performance archiver to dump and archive posts, images and all relevant data from 4chan into a local database and local image store.
+Low resource and high performance archiver to dump and archive posts, images and all relevant data from 4chan into a local database and local image store.

 ## Features
 * **Memory efficient:** Using less than 4mb for a single board.